 The best question you should ask is how to unleash your genius.

 To do that, let me help you realize the way of becoming a genius.

 The genius mind

 One of the fascinating theories on academic success (or in life in general) is the Mindset Theory of Carol Dweck a professor at Stanford University.
 In her theory, Carol defines success as the result of a proper mindset.

 According to her, people (students) have two kinds of mindsets.
 Some have fixed and the other has a growth mindset.

 It’s simple.
-To become a genius you need to have a right mindset.
+To become a genius you need to have the right mindset.
 You need to seclude yourself from the societal norm.
 Think differently.
 Remember that you are already a genius.
 All you need to do now is to free that better person in you.
-Unleash that genius individual in you by setting a right thinking.
+Unleash that genius individual in you by setting a right-thinking.

 Becoming a genius

 Needless to say that becoming a genius starts from within.
 It starts with setting a correct pattern of thinking a growth mindset.

 However, if you are a student or a person who desperately wants to become smarter, here are some of the tasks that can enhance your mental ability and make everything easier for you: